-Claims process - You probably will never have to file a claim form when you have both our Plan and Medicare.
+Claims process when you have the Original Medicare Plan - You probably will never have to file a claim form when you have both our Plan and the Original Medicare Plan.

 - When we are the primary payer, we process the claim first. - When Original Medicare is the primary payer, Medicare processes your claim first.
 In most cases, your claims will be coordinated automatically and we will pay the balance of covered charges.
 You will not need to do anything.
-To find out if you need to do something about filing your claims, call us at 916-563-2250.
+To find out if you need to do something about filing your claims, call us at 916/563-2250.